How Do DUI Charges in New Jersey Differ Than Other States

 One of the most notable differences in New Jersey is that DUI is classified as a traffic violation rather than a criminal offense.
 In many other states, a DUI is treated as a misdemeanor or even a felony, depending on the circumstances.
 This distinction in New Jersey means that individuals charged with DUI will not have a criminal record if convicted.
 However, this does not mean the consequences are less severe; in fact, the state imposes strict penalties to deter impaired driving.

 New Jersey has some of the strictest DUI penalties in the country.
+How strict is NJ for DUIs?
 A first-time offender can face fines ranging from $250 to $400, a license suspension of three months, and mandatory participation in the Intoxicated Driver Resource Center (IDRC) program.
 Repeat offenders face even harsher penalties, including longer license suspensions, higher fines, and potential jail time.

-Unlike many other states, New Jersey does not allow plea bargaining in DUI cases.
+Unlike many other states, New Jersey does not allow plea bargaining in DUI cases in NJ.
 Known as the “no plea bargain policy,” this rule prohibits reducing a DUI charge to a lesser offense, such as reckless driving.
 This policy underscores the state’s commitment to treating DUI offenses seriously and holding offenders accountable.
+As a result, understanding how plea bargaining in DUI cases in NJ differs from other states is essential for anyone facing charges, as it can significantly impact legal strategies.

 The Use of the Alcotest Device